sunfounder/3.5-ips-screen/docs/source/faq.rst

 The 3.5'' touchscreen is not yet supported on the **Trixie** system.
 We’re updating the driver soon.

 - If you are using a **Raspberry Pi 4 or 5**, please install the older **Bookworm** system.
-- If you are using a **Raspberry Pi 3B/3B+ or Zero 2W**, you must install the `Bullseye <https://downloads.raspberrypi.com/rpd_x86/images/rpd_x86-2022-07-04/2022-07-01-raspios-bullseye-i386.iso>`_ system.
+- If you are using a **Raspberry Pi 3B/3B+ or Zero 2W**, you must install the |link_bullseye| system.
+- Do not run ``sudo apt update`` or ``sudo apt upgrade`` after installation, as this may update the kernel and break the display driver.

 Why can’t I log in after installing the 3.5-inch display driver?
 ------------------------------------------------------------------------------------

-* This issue may occur if the driver is installed on a **configured system** rather than a fresh installation.
-After installation, the system may boot into an **unexpected login screen**, and previous login credentials may **no longer work**, even though the same credentials still function over SSH.
-* To avoid this problem, please install the driver on a **freshly installed, unconfigured system image (factory defaults)**.
-Systems that have been previously configured or modified are more likely to encounter this issue.
-* We are aware of this **bug** and are currently investigating its root cause and working on improvements.
-* **Do not update the system kernel**, as the display relies on a **kernel-level driver**.
-Kernel updates may cause driver conflicts, resulting in a non-functional touchscreen.
+This issue is usually caused by a **kernel update**.
+Updating the system after installation may upgrade the kernel and make the display driver incompatible.
+Avoid running ``sudo apt update`` or ``sudo apt upgrade`` to prevent login issues.

 Why does my 3.5-inch screen stay black or white after powering on?
 --------------------------------------------------------------------